bluefireteam/ocarina/README.md

 Right now, __we only support mobile (Android and iOS)__ and will eventually supporting Web and Desktop (Linux, MacOS and Windows).

+## Discord community

+If you have any questions, potential feature requests that you want to discuss with us you can join the [Blue Fire Discord server](https://discord.gg/rMqpQHcv4Q).

 ## How to use

 Using a file on your assets